Edmond Albanach de Burgh: Early life

 Edmond Albanach was the son of Sir William Liath de Burgh (d.1324).
 He acquired his nickname from the time he spent in Scotland from the spring of 1316 as a hostage for his father, after the latter's release by Robert the Bruce.

 Mac William Íochtar

 The murder of his brother, Walter Liath de Burgh, in 1332, directly led to the destruction of the de Burgh Earldom of Ulster and Lordship of Connacht.
 Warfare between the de Burgh factions climaxed with the murder of a cousin, Edmond de Burgh of Clanwilliam by Albanach at Lough Mask in 1338.
 Albanch was driven from Connacht for this, but gathered a fleet which harassed the coast of Connacht till he was delivered a royal pardon in March 1340.
 He was able to maintain himself as the most powerful lord west of the Shannon, over the O'Conor's and Clanricardes'.

-Annalistic references
+Annals of the Four Masters

 From the Annals of the Four Masters: